-11. (1) The Corporation shall not, directly or indirectly, grant credit to or make loans to, individuals playing games of chance in a Category A Gaming Center.
+- (a) problem gaming and the characteristics of problem gaming behaviour; and - (b) appropriate intervention and treatment programs for those persons who may be concerned they are experiencing, or may in the future experience, a problem with gaming. - 11.
+(1) The Corporation shall not, directly or indirectly, grant credit to or Granting credit make loans to, individuals playing games of chance in a Category A restriction Gaming Center.

-Automatic banking machines (2) For greater certainty, subsection (1) does not apply to preclude the Corporation from making the services of an automatic banking machine available to persons in a Category A Gaming Center.
+(2) For greater certainty, subsection (1) does not apply to preclude the Automatic banking Corporation from making the services of an automatic banking machine machine available to persons in a Category A Gaming Center.